 Another example was right where I live, I had to get to a meeting which was 10 minutes away by driving.
 When I checked the local public transportation, the quickest way to get there was 2 hours and 12 minutes.
 Google gave me walking directions which was 2 hours and 6 minutes.
 One way.
 I had no other options than spending $15 on Uber each way.

-Getting help
+Getting Help

 Shopping

 When blind people have to buy something their options are limited.
-I can’t just buy stuff from any web site, it needs to be accessible, even if it is more expensive.
+I can’t just buy stuff from any website, it needs to be accessible, even if it is more expensive.
 I can’t just go to any store, I need to be able to get there, even if their prices are higher or transportation will cost me more.
 What I buy can’t be anything, I need to be able to use it without vision.
-For example, when I’m on the road and feel sick, I can’t just get any thermometer, I need to find a talking one or one that can connect to my phone and has an accessible app.
+For example, when I’m on the road and feel sick, I can’t just get a thermometer, I need to find a talking one or one that can connect to my phone and has an accessible app.

 Finding things